 - Ants: See ants?
 Follow them back to their anthill.
-Then, poke at it with a stick — and once the ants latch on, dip the stick into a container of water or a camping mug to collect the ants.
+Then, poke at it with a stick — and once the ants latch on, dip the stick into a container of water poured from a hydration bladder or a camping mug to collect the ants.

 - Earwigs: Find earwigs under old logs, rocks, and leaf litter, but work fast, as they tend to rapidly scurry away as soon as daylight hits their behinds.

 - Crickets and Grasshoppers: Find these guys happily lazing about or hopping along in the tall grass.
 For an easier catch, hunt these critters in the early morning hours.

 When you take the time to hunt for edible insects, you can fulfill all your protein needs and avoid feeling hungry on your wilderness adventures.

 When it comes to looking for edible food in the wilderness, foraging for mushrooms might be the most rewarding, but also the riskiest.
 Highly-coveted and wildly-delicious edible mushrooms hide at every corner of the forest, awaiting eager foragers looking for a tasty treat.
 There are also a plethora of dangerous to deadly mushrooms lurking out there, so it is important to pinpoint the edible ones before digging in.

 Risks of Mushroom Foraging

 If you are not incredibly careful, you could fall prey to toxic mushrooms and suffer many ill effects.
 Depending on the mushroom type, toxic varieties can cause: